billroy/arduino-livechart/README.md

 You can also POST data to the PC running the live chart from any net-capable Arduino, such as an Arduino with an Ethernet or Wi-Fi sheild.

 The POST url is http://<server-ip>/json.
+The POST Content-Type header should be set to 'application/json'.
 The POST body should contain the JSON data to be logged, like the example above.

+This curl command sends a test POST:

+	curl -X POST -H 'Content-Type:application/json' -d '{"time":200,"a0":22,"a1":23}' localhost:3000/json